Evaluating, Understanding, and Improving Constrained Text Generation for Large Language Models: Dataset Introduction

 Following the settings of previous works~\cite{lu2021neurologic,lu-etal-2022-neurologic}, we adopt the \textsc{CommonGen}\footnote{\url{http://inklab.usc.edu/CommonGen/}}~\cite{lin2020commongen} dataset for our evaluation.
 The \textsc{CommonGen} dataset is a widely-used constrained text generation challenge that can explicitly evaluate the LLMs for the ability of generative commonsense reasoning.
 The input keyword set $X$ of the \textsc{CommonGen} dataset is a set of common concepts (e.g. ``guitar'', ``sit", ``front", ``microphone").
 The output is a coherent sentence containing these concepts (e.g. ``A man sits in front of a shop sings so well through a microphone and plays amazing music with his guitar.'').
 The \textsc{CommonGen} dataset includes 35,141 concept sets with 32,651 training samples, 993 validation samples and 1,497 test samples.

 In this work, we evalute the LLMs under a \textit{zero-shot} setting.
 We only use the test set of the \textsc{CommonGen} dataset for evaluation, which has an average size of the concept sets of 4.04, without fine-tuning LLMs on the training set.
 This zero-shot evaluation can directly test the model's ability to satisfy the lexical constraints.
+For each sample of lexical constraints, we randomly assign a prompt template presented in Table~\ref{tab: template}.